Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Approach

 \subsection{Claim Decomposition}

-A \emph{claim} is an atomic, self-contained proposition obtained by decomposing the answer $A$ that can be verified independently against evidence.
+A \emph{claim} is an atomic, self-contained proposition extracted from the answer $A$ that can be independently verified against the evidence.
 Here, \emph{self-contained} means that the claim preserves the minimal semantic content needed for verification, without relying on unresolved pronouns, omitted predicates, or cross-sentence context.
 Following the decompose-then-verify paradigm~\cite{min2023factscore}, we adopt a sentence-based decomposition strategy: we first segment $A$ into sentences and then use an LLM to decompose each sentence into claims independently.
 The decomposition step preserves qualifiers, including negation, quantities, temporal markers, and modality, since dropping them may change the claim's meaning or verifiability.
-The decomposition model only sees the answer $A$ without context $C$, so that claim formation remains faithful to the answer itself rather than being influenced by the retrieved context.
+The decomposition model takes only the answer $A$ as input, without access to $C$, so that claim formation remains faithful to the answer itself rather than being influenced by the retrieved context.

 In the running example (Figure~\ref{fig:prelim-example}), this step yields five claims: \begin{itemize} \item $\Clm_1$: ``the policy applies to all users''; \item $\Clm_2$: ``verification is not required''; \item $\Clm_3$: ``the free trial lasts 14 days''; \item $\Clm_4$: ``verified new users can receive a one-time 7-day extension of the free trial''; \item $\Clm_5$: ``the trial includes priority email support''. \end{itemize} In this example, $\Clm_4$ requires combining evidence from multiple context chunks, whereas $\Clm_5$ has no support anywhere in the context.
 Table~\ref{tab:local-assessment} shows how these claims are assessed across local context chunks.